ecodynlab/GALUP/Modules 2/module1.md

 ## 5. Excercises<br>
 **5.1 Extracting and exploring time series**<br>
-- In the following example, we will use GEE to run a linear time series model  print a chart to show results for a selected area in Ghana.
+- In this example, we will use GEE to extract a single time series from an ImageCollection and will open it in Microsoft Excel (or software of your choice).
+We will manually fit a linear trendline to this time series and extract the slope.
 - If needed, use [this script](https://github.com/ecodynlab/GALUP/wiki/Scripts#02_image_indices_environmental_data) to refresh your skills in finding, filtering, and clipping images,
 - Copy the script [Time Series Analysis Example](https://github.com/ecodynlab/GALUP/wiki/Scripts#03_time_series_analysis_example) and paste into GEE editor,
 - variables **ST_DATE** and **EN_DATE** specify the start and end dates,